-As of March 3, 2017, we employed 107 full-time employees, including 68 in research and development and 39 in executive, general and administrative functions.
-We have never had a work stoppage, and none of our employees is represented by a labor organization or under any collective bargaining arrangements.
+As of March 2, 2018, we employed 139 full-time employees, including 99 in research and development and 40 in executive, general and administrative functions.
+We have never had a work stoppage, and none of our employees are represented by a labor organization or under any collective bargaining arrangements.
 We consider our relationship with our employees to be good.